YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Yes, some patients can have a hair transplant with an autoimmune disease, but the answer depends on what the autoimmune disease is doing now.
 If the condition is stable, the scalp is quiet, the donor area is healthy, and the medication plan is understood, surgery may be reasonable.
 If the disease is active, attacking the scalp, causing scarring, or requiring unstable medication changes, the safer decision is usually to wait.

-I do not judge this from the diagnosis name alone.
-I look at the scalp, the donor area, the pattern of hair loss, the history of flares, the medicines being used, and whether the hair loss is truly surgical hair loss or active disease.
-The mistake is assuming that every autoimmune diagnosis makes surgery impossible, or that every stable patient is automatically safe for surgery.
+I judge this from more than the diagnosis name.
+I look at the scalp, the donor area, the pattern of hair loss, the history of flares, the medicines being used, including methotrexate before a hair transplant when relevant, and whether the hair loss is truly surgical hair loss or active disease.
+That same discipline applies when judging Crohn’s disease, ulcerative colitis, and hair transplant timing.
+The mistake is treating the diagnosis name as the whole answer.
+Some autoimmune cases should not be operated on now, and some stable patients can be considered carefully.

 The useful question is not only whether a transplant can be done.
 It is whether donor grafts are being placed into a situation where they have a fair chance to survive, grow, and look natural over time.